5 Interview tips and job interview questions for teens

 So, you’ve found the perfect job, applied and scored an interview.
 Congrats!
-You’re well on your way to #adulting.
+You’re making great progress towards getting that first job.

 But you’ve got to ace an interview to get a job, and interviews are pretty nerve-wracking.

 Don’t worry!
-Calm the butterflies in your stomach with these five interview tips for starters.
-Then use our 5 practice job interview questions to go into your interview feeling confident.
+Calm the butterflies with these five interview tips for starters.
+Then use our five practice job interview questions to go into your interview feeling confident.

 5 job interview tips for teens